OpenLightingProject/ola/plugins/spi/README.md

 SPI Plugin
 ==========

 This plugin enables control of LED pixel strings using SPI.
 Each SPI output is represented as an OLA Device.
 Devices can have multiple Ports, each of which controls a pixel string.
 Each Port can use a different personality (pixel type) and DMX start address, this allows a combination of various strings lengths & pixel hardware types.
 The start address and personality settings are controllable via RDM (each Port appears as a RDM responder).

 To support multiple ports per SPI output, we use an SPI-Backend.
 Two backends are supported right now, a software backend which concatenates all the pixel data into a single buffer and a hardware multiplexer backend which uses the GPIO pins to control an off-host multiplexer.
 It's recommended to use the hardware multiplexer.

 ## Config file: `ola-spi.conf`

 `base_uid = <string>`
-The starting UID to use for the SPI RDM , e.g. `7a70:00000100`.
+The starting UID to use for the SPI RDM, e.g. `7a70:00000100`.

 `device_prefix = <string>`
 The prefix of files to match in `/dev`.
 Usually set to `spidev`.
 Each match will instantiate a Device.

 ### Per Device Settings